 Firm Snow

-At high speeds, firm snow performance is more of a stability performance issue.
-For that, see above.
+At high speeds, firm snow performance is more of a stability performance issue, which we discuss later on.
 The Corvus Freebird's stability advantages transfer just fine to fast and firm.
-That mass and the torsional rigidity (likely attributed to the sandwich construction and thick wood core) of the Corvus Freebird make for good hard snow carving capability.
-At lower speeds, usually on steeper and higher consequence terrain, the criteria for hard snow performance change a little bit.
-Stability is less important then than absolute edge hold and relative tip-to-tail edge hold.
+Their mass and torsional rigidity make for good hard snow carving capability.
+At lower speeds, usually on steeper and higher consequence terrain, the criteria for hard snow performance changes a little bit.
+Stability then is less important than absolute edge hold and relative tip-to-tail edge hold.
 Wide skis require more force to grab hard snow.
-The Corvus Freebird is among the wider skis we tested for 2019-20 and struggles to hold on the hard steeps as well as narrower skis.
+The Corvus Freebird is relatively wide and struggles to hold on the hard steeps as well as narrower skis.
 The good news is that the tip-to-tail edge grip distribution is perfectly balanced.
 Tip nor tail seems to grab unnecessarily, and the forces are distributed evenly underfoot.

 Powder